NJ superintendent placed on leave after refusing to make school masks optional

 ALSO READ | In-person learning resumes at Paterson schools after controversy

-Still, Dr. Marciante indicated that he would continue to follow state guidance.

-Dr. Marciante, who is retiring at the end of the academic year, was placed on administrative leave so the Board of Education could pass the motion to revise the district mask policy to make masks optional for all students at parents' discretion.

-Masks are optional for staff members with proof of vaccination, and unvaccinated staff members will still be required to wear masks inside school buildings.
+Masks are optional for staff members with proof of vaccination, and unvaccinated staff members are still be required to wear masks inside school buildings.

 The new policy and the superintendent's leave are in place through June 22, the final day of the school year.